ddnexus/pagy/docs/toolbox/paginators.md

 The `paginators` are symbolic names of different pagination types/contexts (e.g., `:offset`, `:keyset`, `countless`, etc.).
 You pass the name to the `pagy` method and pagy will internally instantiate and handle the appropriate paginator class.

-!!! warning Avoid instantiating Pagy classes directly
+!!!warning Avoid instantiating Pagy classes directly

 Instantiate paginator classes only if the documentation explicitly suggests it.
 !!!